 Where to begin.
 There are many areas of human health that seems to be directly impacted by Vitamin D serum levels which researchers continue to investigate.
 These areas include:

 There are also new studies that consider the role of Vitamin D in numerous other areas.
 These include:

 - Heart Issues

-Studies have been carried out where Vit-D has been associated with the ability to fight different cancers.
+Studies have been carried out where Vitamin D benefits has been associated with the ability to fight different cancers.
 These cancers include: